contagon/handbook/handbook/22-providing-for-temporal-needs.md

 The bishop normally assigns the Relief Society president to visit members who need short-term assistance.
 She helps assess their needs and suggests to the bishop what assistance to provide.
 The bishop may ask her to prepare a Bishop’s Order for Commodities form for him to approve and sign.

-The Relief Society president’s role in making these family-needs visits is explained more fully in [9.6.1](9-relief-society.md#961-family-needs-visits).
-For information on other short-term welfare responsibilities that apply specifically to the Relief Society president and her counselors, see [9.6.2](9-relief-society.md#962-compassionate-service) and [9.6.3](9-relief-society.md#963-literacy).
+The Relief Society president’s role in making these family-needs visits is explained more fully in [9.2.2.2](9-relief-society.md#9222-short-term-needs).

 #### 22.2.4.2 Long-Term Welfare Needs